 Set policy entitlement at the ZSERVICE level.
 Connect the ZSERVICE instance that has the same name as a bulletin to the user instances in the POLICY domain or to the Null Instance.

-Note: SuSE 10 and 11 bulletins will have HP-assigned instance names that are derived from the original bulletin names.
-For details, see "Instance Naming Convention for SuSE 10 and 11 Bulletins" below.
+Note: SuSE 10 and 11 bulletins will have Persistent-assigned instance names that are derived from the original bulletin names.
+For details, see "Instance Naming Convention for SuSE 10 and 11 Bulletins" on next page.

 To manage a vulnerability: